-This Fig Balsamic Salad Dressing is soooo good.
-Even The Hubby said it was sooo good.
-And when The Hubby makes any positive comments regarding fruit- and vegetable-based dishes, trust me, you listen.
+This Fig Balsamic Vinaigrette Salad Dressing is soooo good.
+Even The Hubby says it is sooo good.
+And when The Hubby makes any positive comments regarding fruit and vegetable-based dishes, trust me, you listen.
 He is not easily forthcoming with praise when a recipe does not involve meat or sugar.

 It is a little thick, which I like for tossing with salad greens so that it coats the lettuce, or for spreading on a sandwich (think roast beef, Brie and arugula on a baguette).
 You could also use it for dipping carrot sticks or cucumbers.
 But if you want to drizzle or pour, you may want to add a little extra balsamic vinegar or olive oil.
 Your call.